 Dust Bowl Ingredients

-- Wood Ash – One of the best things to add to the soil is wood ash.
+- Wood Ash - One of the best things to add to the dirt is wood ash.
 It contains vitamin K, calcium and magnesium, which is great for the birds’ health.
-It also absorbs toxins from the pores, so acts as a kid of medicine.
+It also absorbs toxins from the pores, so acts as a kind of medicine.
 Chickens will usually eat some of the ash too.
 This is fine – those nutrients work inside as well as out.

 - Fine sand - Even if you have sandy earth in your area, adding fine sand will improve the dust bath.
 It cleans feathers very effectively, and also helps deter those pesky parasites.

 As long as you're burning only "clean" wood - nothing chemically treated, pressure-treated, painted or stained the wood ash can be used in various ways around your coop and garden.
 Wood ash is roughly 10-25% calcium, 1-4% magnesium, 5-15% potassium and 1-3% phosphorus, depending on type of wood burned.
 If wood ash were packaged and sold commercially as fertilizer, it would have an N-P-K value of 0-1-3.
 To keep the coop clean - sprinkling wood ash on your coop floor can help reduce odours.
 Like baking soda, wood ash is alkaline and therefore will absorb and help neutralize bad smells.
 It will also help reduce the humidity levels in your coop.
-To control impurities in the water - adding a chunk of charcoal to your waterer can help keep algae and other bacteria from forming and help absorb and filter out other impurities, while adding minerals to the water.
 Wood ash also works wonders in the garden as a garden fertilizer - since wood ash is a plant-based substance, it contains most of the essential nutrients that soil needs for optimal plant growth.
-To neutralize acidic soil - wood ash has properties similar to agricultural lime as a fertilizer.
-Since it's alkaline in nature, it will neutralize acidic soil in your garden.
-Great for all your non-acid loving crops like beets and melons.
-Lavender, rosemary and thyme also like "sweet" soil, meaning non-acidic.

 Herbs provide healthy medicinal properties for both chickens and humans!